 Wedding season is well and truly upon us.
 For the next few months, our calendars are chock-a-block with hen parties, stag dos and nuptials.
-If you’re lucky enough to be attending or having – congrats, if so – a destination wedding, you’re probably looking forward to a laidback day in the sunshine.
+If you’re lucky enough to be attending or having – congrats! – a destination wedding, you’re probably looking forward to a laidback day in the sunshine.
 Part of the appeal of getting married abroad is that the big day itself is often fairly informal and less stressful.
-But throw in a flight and some baggage restrictions, and the logistics get a little complicated.
+But throw in a flight and some baggage restrictions, and the logistics can get a little complicated.

 There’s no need to panic, though.
 Packing for a destination wedding can be simple and stress-free if you follow these top tips.

 It doesn’t matter whether you’re the groom or a guest – you should always pack your wedding outfit into your hand luggage.
 Mistakes can happen, and you don’t want your outfit for Barbados (BGI) ending up in Bergen (BGO).
 If you’re the bride, take your wedding dress box as your carry-on luggage, and ask someone else to put your hand luggage essentials in their bag.